Chiweenies travel especially well.

 Hypoglycemia is a big concern among this hybrid dog, which is better known as low blood sugar.
 The dog has a rather small stomach, which is inherited from the Chihuahua.
 Diabetes is another concern since it can develop with hypoglycemia.

-Degenerative disc disease, which can lead to spine issues and even paralysis.
+Degenerative disc disease can lead to spine issues and even paralysis.
 Dachshunds often deal with this issue as well, but that is part of the reason you should be careful with climbing and jumping.
 These dogs can also suffer from issues in their teeth, metabolism, knees, and joints.

 Overall, the health concerns associated with Chiweenies include:

 - Dental issues

 The personality of the Chiweenie is rather easy to love.
 This spunky pup is the perfect size to stay on your lap, though their high energy won’t keep them there for very long.
 In fact, if you’re looking for a way to entertain them, a game of fetch is much more fun.